Camping Beneath Vik’s Iconic Red-Roofed Church

 - Well-Equipped Kitchen: Perfect for preparing meals, though limited hours could be inconvenient.

-- Convenient Amenities: Ample stovetops, kettles, and microwaves make it beginner-friendly.
+- Convenient Amenities: Ample stovetops, kettles, and microwaves (but not open for 24 hours).

 Pro Tips for Camping in Vik